chrislawlor/mdm-project-template/README.md

 ## Distributing Your Theme

 Your ``src`` file is your theme, distribute as you like.
-You might opt to also distribute your Makefile, which would allow users to use ``make install`` to install the theme on their system.
+You might also choose to distribute your Makefile, which would allow users to use ``make install`` to install the theme on their system.